10 Best Herbal Essential Oils For Premenstrual Syndrome

 salvia sclarea essential oil

-Salvia sclarea, commonly known as clary sage, is a herbal plant widely recognized for its calming and balancing properties, making it a popular choice for essential oils used in aromatherapy.
+Salvia sclarea, commonly known as clary sage, is a herbal plant whose essential oil has been traditionally used for its calming and balancing properties.